Preloader

 Explanation

-First, the Person class defines a property and a method.
+First, the class Person already defines the following a property and a method.

 Because of inheritance, Student can use setName() without redefining it.